EsmaNErdem/capstone2/README.md

 - **Relational Database and Validation:** Design and implement a resilient PostgreSQL database schema coupled with JSON Schema validation.
 This ensures a smooth process of storing and retrieving data, enhancing overall database integrity and safeguarding against malformed data.

 - **User Authentication and Authorization:** Strengthen security measures with user registration, login functionalities, and JWT token-based authentication.
 Frontend validation is facilitated by Formik, guiding users through secure login and signup processes while maintaining data integrity.

+- **Live Chat:** Connects users to live chat privately usingn WebSockets.
+Users can also view all of their open chat room in chronogical order and continue conversation

 - **Browsing and Filtering Books:** Empower users to effortlessly browse and filter books, explore detailed information, like books, add reviews, and engage with liked reviews.
 Employ debouncing in the frontend to enhance user experience by preventing unnecessary API calls with filtering.
 In the backend, efficiently retrieve filtered data from the Google Books API through external API AJAX calls.